lpsinger/userguide/procedures.rst

 .. _`Technical`: https://emfollow.docs.ligo.org/userguide/technical.html
 .. _`GraceDB`: https://gracedb.ligo.org/

-Within 5 min after GW trigger time: No human inspection!
+Within minutes after GW trigger time: No human inspection!
 ---------------------------------------------------------

 1) The first `preliminary notice`_ will be sent fully autonomously (not necessary attached to localization).
 The trigger will be immediately visible under the LIGO/Virgo GW database `GraceDB`_.